 What makes these cute cotton ornaments quick and easy?
 The way I stuff them!
+Check out this free Christmas crochet ornament pattern.
 I have discovered that the way to avoid the things I hate about using poly stuffing in crocheted ornaments is to stuff them with slices of pool noodles.
 Pool noodles can be had in a wide variety of colors and you can get dozens of small ornaments out of one noodle!

 This post may contain affiliate links.
 If you purchase through an affiliate link I will be compensated at no additional cost to you.
 No products in this post were sponsored.